1 Energy Concessions

 You could save even more with the other energy concessions below – check which ones apply to you

-To claim it, call your energy company and tell them you have a valid concession card.
-They’ll add the concession to your account.
+» To claim it, call your gas company and tell them you have a valid concession card.

 The Medical Cooling Concession will save you an additional 17.5% off your summer electricity bills.

-To claim it, call your energy company and ask for the Medical Cooling Concession form.
-Take it to your doctor to sign, then return it to your energy company so they can apply the concession.
+Take the form to your doctor to sign, then return it to your energy company so they can apply the concession.

 Check to see if you are eligible for any other energy concessions to save money on your energy bills.